J0HN-MAC/bikesharing/README.md

 # Bikesharing

-## Overview of the analysis
+## Overview
 This project is to provide analysis of NYC's Citibike data for potential investors in a Des Moines bikesharing startup.

 ## Resources
 Data Source: https://s3.amazonaws.com/tripdata/JC-201908-citibike-tripdata.csv.zip

 Software: Tableau Public v.
-022.4.0, Python with Pandas library and Jupyter Notebook, Visual Studio Code [Tableau Story](https://public.tableau.com/app/profile/john.mcmillan1659/viz/BikeSharingStory_16747030793770/BikesharingStory?publish=yes)
+022.4.0, Python with Pandas library and Jupyter Notebook, Visual Studio Code

+[Tableau Story](https://public.tableau.com/app/profile/john.mcmillan1659/viz/BikeSharingStory_16747030793770/BikesharingStory?publish=yes)

 ## Results
-Below are images of visualizations using Tableau
+Below are images of visualizations using Tableau.

 ### Checkout Times for Users
 ![this is an image](Images/1_checkout_times_for_users.png)
-- Most trips are short, less than 40 minutes
+- Most trips are quick (less than 20 minutes).
-- almost all less than 40 minutes
+- Almost all trips are less than 40 minutes.

 ### Checkout Times by Gender
 ![this is an image](Images/2_checkout_times_by_gender.png)
-- The same pattern of short trips
 - Trip length by unknown gender users is longer